Matrix Completion with Quantified Uncertainty through Low Rank Gaussian Copula: Acknowledgement

 \section{Acknowledgement}

 We gratefully acknowledge support from NSF Awards IIS-1943131 and CCF-1740822, the ONR Young Investigator Program, DARPA Award FA8750-17-2-0101, the Simons Institute, Canadian Institutes of Health Research, and Capital One.
 We thank Xin Bing, David Bindel and Thorsten Joachims for helpful discussions.
+Special thanks go to Xiaoyi Zhu for help in producing our figures.

 \begin{appendix}